DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/all-subjects.md

 ## Ancient Greek

-As an ancient Greek teacher you'll teach pupils about Greek life and achievements and their influence on the western world.
+As an ancient Greek teacher you'll teach pupils about what life was like in ancient Greece, and the achievements of the people and their impact on the western world.

 <a href="https://www.find-postgraduate-teacher-training.service.gov.uk/results?age_group=secondary&applications_open=true&can_sponsor_visa=false&has_vacancies=true&l=2&subjects%5B%5D=A1&visa_status=false">Search for ancient Greek teacher training courses</a>.